vincentzan/articles/blog-posts/https-s3-sls-mentor/https-s3-sls-mentor-article.md

   }
 }
 ```
-It’s as simple as this!
+Now your S3 data is also encrypted in transit! easy peazy!

-Want to apply more security practices when interacting with your s3 buckets?
+In addition to enforcing encryption at rest and in transit, carefully setting the permissions statements of an S3 bucket can allow you to block requests from anonymous or undesirable users.
 Deep dive into the configuration of the permission statements and apply [defense in depth](https://aws.amazon.com/blogs/security/how-to-use-bucket-policies-and-apply-defense-in-depth-to-help-secure-your-amazon-s3-data/) 🤿.